biomassa/iObsi/README.md

 ![iObsi dashboard](iObsi.png)

 Bidirectional sync daemon for your Obsidian vault between iCloud Drive and a Linux machine.
 Keeps your notes in sync without a third-party cloud.
+The daemon watches your local vault via `watchdog`, performs a full iCloud Drive scan every 120s, and handles conflicts with a configurable strategy (last-writer-wins by default).
 Features a web dashboard (port 11111) with real-time sync logs via WebSocket.

 ## Status and disclaimer